kammitama5/kammitama5.github.io/_posts/2017-6-7-Wednesday-June-7th.md

   I want to continue learning and working with
   Cloud and Tensorflow, because I like numerical computation!

+  I'd like to learn Tensor Calculus one day.

 ## Plan for today